 - Slow Site Speed: If your website is slow, users are going to exit quickly and thus alert Google that your website has a high bounce rate

 Steering clear of the tactics above should absolve your domain of any wrongdoing, and keep it out of grey areas that blur ethical lines.
 Most of these offenses are obvious in that performing them in good conscious brings your ethical standards into question.
 With that said, 404 errors and slow site speed are two examples of non-malicious website issues.
-The best way to avoid occurrences such as these is to invest in website maintenance services, so that issues are addressed immediately when cropping up.
+The best way to avoid occurrences such as these is to invest in website maintenance services so that issues are addressed immediately when cropping up.
 HVAC Webmasters is eager to help you with every aspect of your internet marketing campaign.
-We offer both month to month (MTM) and pay per lead (PPL) plans.
+We offer multiple plan types so you always find the perfect fit for your company.

 How Can HVAC Companies Recover from Penalty?

-If a log in to your Google Webmasters profile notifies you of an official Google penalty, you should address the problem ASAP.
+If login to your Google Webmasters profile notifies you of an official Google penalty, you should address the problem ASAP.
 Remember, Google did not apply the penalty in order to ruin your company and its online presence, they did it for the benefit of their users, whose experience was threatened by some aspect of your site.
-Companies like HVAC Webmasters can help you recover from the penalty, first by diagnosing how it happened, and secondly by addressing the issues that did cause it, and laying a more stable groundwork on which to build.
+Companies like HVAC Webmasters can help you recover from the penalty, first by diagnosing how it happened, and secondly by addressing the issues that did cause it and laying a more stable groundwork on which to build.
 Recovery methods include:

 - Check for Duplicates: Use a tool like Copyscape to check for duplicate content across the web